Bagnor

 Bagnor is a village close to the town of Newbury in the English county of Berkshire and situated on the banks of the River Lambourn.
 At the 2011 census the population was included in the civil parish of Speen.
 It is best known as the home of the Watermill Theatre.

 Geography

 Bagnor is located in West Berkshire.
 It is near the villages of Speen, Donnington, Boxford, and Winterbourne, as well as the hamlet of Honey Bottom.
+It is located within the North Wessex Downs National Landscape.
 Donnington Castle, a significant site in the history of the First English Civil War, lies less than a mile to the east.

 History

 Bagnor was recorded in the Domesday Book as Bagenore.

 "Humphrey the Chamberlain holds Bagenore from the King.
 Wulfeva held it freehold from King Edward.
 Then it answered for 4 hides; now 1 hide.
 Land for 3 ploughs: In hardship 1 (plough) 3 villagers and 3 smallholders with 2 ploughs.
 1 slave: a water mill at 20s meadow 22 acres: woodland at 4 pigs".

 The Blackbird public house has stood in the village since the 17th century.